Cinereous vulture: Feeding

-Its closest living relative is probably the lappet-faced vulture, which takes live prey on occasion.
+Its closest living relative is the lappet-faced vulture, which takes live prey on occasion.
 Occasionally, the cinereous vulture has been recorded as preying on live prey as well.
-Live animals reportedly taken by cinereous vultures include calves of yaks and domestic cattle (Bos primigenius taurus), piglets, domestic lambs and puppies (Canis lupus familiaris), foxes, lambs of wild sheep, together with nestling and fledglings of large birds such as geese, swans and pheasants, various rodents and rarely amphibians and reptiles.
+Live animals reportedly taken by cinereous vultures include calves of yaks and domestic cattle (Bos taurus), piglets, domestic lambs and puppies (Canis lupus familiaris), foxes, lambs of wild sheep, together with nestling and fledglings of large birds such as geese, swans and pheasants, various rodents and rarely amphibians and reptiles.
 This species has hunted tortoises (which the vultures are likely to kill by carrying in flight and dropping on rocks to penetrate the shell; cf. Aeschylus#Death) and lizards.
 Although rarely observed in the act of killing ungulates, cinereous vultures have been recorded as flying low around herds and feeding on recently killed wild ungulates they are believed to have killed.
 Mainly neonatal lambs or calves are hunted, especially sickly ones.
 Although not normally thought to be a threat to healthy domestic lambs, rare predation on apparently healthy lambs has been confirmed.
 Species believed to be hunted by cinereous vultures have included argali, saiga antelope (Saiga tatarica), Mongolian gazelle (Procapra gutturosa) and Tibetan antelope (Pantholops hodgsonii).